9 Best Cross Browser Testing Tools in 2023

 You need to perform the same actions as the tester on the same device, browser, and operating system.

-Plus, with Marker.io's bug reports, you get all of the technical data (including environment and console logs) and visual notes from testers.
+Marker.io's bug reports provide all necessary technical data, including environment and console logs, along with visual notes from testers.

 Well—Marker.io's toolkit includes session replay for that reason.